 What documents are required to apply for a loan when unemployed?

 Applying for a loan when unemployed requires specific documentation to assure lenders of your ability to repay.
-These documents may vary depending on the type of loan but typically include:
+Loans without income proof usually involve alternative documents, which may vary by lender but typically include:

 - Identity proof: Aadhaar card, PAN card, passport, or voter ID.